 How do I get a copy of the medical record for my visit to Crouse?

-Simply call the Health Information office at 315/470-7194.
+Simply call our Health Information Management Department at 315/470-7194.
 You will be asked to sign a release form prior to receiving a copy of your record.

 Do I need my doctor’s permission before I use the Emergency Department?